You asked, we answered: Are shaving bumps cause for concern?

 I shaved my private area for the fist time.
 Now I have white dots filled with fluid and they hurt.
 What should I do?

-If you shave with a razor in your private areas, you've probably experienced it – little white or red bumps that may linger for a couple of weeks or more.
+If you shave with a razor, you’ve probably experienced it – little white or red bumps that may linger for a couple of weeks or more.
+Is this normal, and are they cause for concern?

 Need an evaluation by a dermatologist?